SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-macos.md

 ```

 :::note
-You need to restart collector process manually in order to apply changes
+You'll need to restart the collector process manually in order to apply changes.
 :::

 #### Manual step-by-step installation